adam-bates/toy-payments-engine/README.md

 cargo test
 ```

+---
+I know what you must be asking yourself ...
 # Oh, but great wise Adam, how does it all actually work?
 ###### Is that too cheesy of a title?
 Lol.